 We use waste gas from our coal mines to supplement power generation at a number of our Australian operations.

 We have flares installed at those Australian underground coal mines with the necessary supply and concentration of methane.
-In 2015, these sent more than 60,000 tonnes of methane to flares and over 20,000 tonnes to coal mine waste gas power stations, resulting in the abatement of over 1.4 million tonnes of CO2e.
+Each year, these send around 60,000 tonnes of methane to flares and over 20,000 tonnes to coal mine waste gas power stations, resulting in the abatement of over 1.4 million tonnes of CO2e.